 When planning an outdoor wedding, you will generally need to rent many different elements of the day separately, from decorating and lighting to catering and restrooms.

-A planner will have a contacts book of reliable vendors and will coordinate the set-up and break-down of each element at the right time, as well as managing your budget and handling payments.
+A planner will contact and book reliable vendors and will coordinate the set-up and breakdown of each element at the right time, as well as manage your budget and handle payments.

 An outdoor wedding in winter or autumn is wonderful, all you need is a few extra details to keep your guests comfortable.
 Ask your wedding venue if they are able to host your wedding outdoors in the season of your choice.

 Be sure to select an outdoor venue that can also easily accommodate an indoor ceremony and reception if need be due to rain or other inclement weather.
 Discuss this with your venue when you book and ask to walk through the indoor venue to make sure you can also picture your big day there.

 One of the best things about open-air spaces for weddings is that they require fewer decorative details.
 Whether it’s a backyard, a beach, a mountain, a meadow, or elsewhere, let the natural beauty of your surroundings shine and keep the decorations simple.
 Flowers and lighting are two elements that really make any outdoor space pop.